Temporal Disaggregation of an Atypical Frequency Series by Regression Models.

 Examples

-# use of chow-lin method to disaggregate a biennial series with an annual indicator
+# Use of Chow-lin method to disaggregate a biennial series with an annual indicator

 Y <- stats::aggregate(rjd3toolkit::Retail$RetailSalesTotal, 0.5)